 A dry socket, to put it in simple words, is the incident of beating pain about two to four days after you go for a tooth extraction.
 A dry socket ache is habitually accompanied by bad breath and a foul taste in the mouth.
 With the beginning of such pain, it is evident that good healing has been interrupted.

 It is actually a condition in which there is irritation in the jawbone subsequent to tooth extraction.
 Besides, it is also referred to as “alveolar osteitis”.
 It is one of the many hitches that can take place from a tooth extraction.
 The happening of dry sockets is fairly rare, occurring in about 2% of tooth extractions.

 It happens because of the partial or total loss of a blood clot in the tooth socket after tooth extraction.
 In general, after a tooth is pulled out, a blood clot will form as the earliest step in healing to cover and defend the primary jawbone.
 If the blood clot does not form, the bone is exposed and curing is deferred.

 Symptoms of a Dry Socket: Glendale Dentist

-- A sound beating pain lasts for a few days after a tooth pulled out
+- A sound beating pain lasts for a few days after a tooth is pulled out

 - At times the pain may spread out to other parts of the head such as the ears and eyes on the same side of the face.

-- Bad breath beside a bad taste may also take place because of the building up of food remains and bacteria in the socket.
+- Bad breath besides a bad taste may also take place because of the building up of food remains and bacteria in the socket.

 Ways to Prevent Dry Socket by Glendale Dentist

-You can lessen your danger for dry socket by taking the following steps ahead of surgery:
+You can lessen your danger of dry socket by taking the following steps ahead of surgery: